~ ~ ~

 The #1 red flag for me.
 I don’t care how flashy a player is or how much offensive skill he has.
 If a player is lazy and takes shifts off, it tells me he’s not willing to do what it takes to make it to the next level.
 Not willing to put in the hard work to be a better player.
 Prospects that are overly lazy, flame out all the time.
 Nikolai Zherdev was an example of a guy who had all the talent in the world but was widely considered a lazy player.

 Being a good 200 foot player as a forward, really comes down to commitment and awareness.
-If a player is not a good 200 ft player then it should be a huge red flag.
+If a player is not a good 200 ft player then it should be a red flag.
 If a forward refuses to come back and help out his team he is either selfish or lazy; neither of which are good traits.
 If a defenceman struggles in his own zone, it will be tough for him to make it to the next level unless he is extremely talent in the offensive zone.
 Then he has a chance.
 This is a correctable flaw that a coach can work with sometimes.
 Pavel Brendl is an example of a player who was widely considered a defensive liability and refused to commit to it in the NHL.

 This is a tricky one.
 Usually a “good one night, disappears next night” type of player.
 You need to figure out if it is just because he is lazy, lacks endurance or is still trying to find his game.
 Usually, it’s not a good thing and there is some underlying factor as to why it is happening.
 Correctable for sure, but still a cause for concern.
 Plenty of prospects over the years couldn’t establish enough consistency in their game to stick permanently.
 Oilers fans could point to Anton Slepyshev as a recent example of someone who showed “flashes” of an NHL player but too many inconsistent efforts led to his exit out of the league.
+Jeff Carter was an example of a prospect who really struggled with consistency in Junior but ultimately overcame it.

 Poor “Hockey IQ”